victorlin/macos-setup/README.md

 This is how I set up a new device running macOS.
 Tested on macOS Ventura (13.3.1) and Sonoma Beta 7 (14.0).

+## Give Terminal Full Disk Access

+Go to System Settings > Privacy & Security > Full Disk Access and enable Terminal.

+This is required to run some commands in `set-system-defaults`.

 ## Install Homebrew

 Follow [installation instructions](https://brew.sh/).